 2. What should I expect to see teachers doing in a collaboratively taught inclusive classroom?

 Generally speaking, in collaboratively taught inclusive classrooms one would expect to observe two teachers actively engaged in the instructional process, flexible grouping of students, differentiated lessons and assessments, and interaction between both teachers and all students.
 More guidance about what collaborative teaching looks like can be found in Volume 3 of our Instructional and Teacher Leaders F.A.C.T.
 Folio.

 Additional information and guidance regarding inclusion (and related topics) can be found in our Instructional and Teacher Leaders F.A.C.T.
-Folios series and CUE Cards.
+Folios series and CUE Cards